sindresorhus/p-cancelable/readme.md

 	})
 	.catch(reason => {
 		if (cancelablePromise.canceled) {
-			// handle the cancellation here
+			// Handle the cancelation here
 			console.log('Operation was canceled');
 			return;
 		}